 - Why does Athena snarl?
 Remembering how the gods behave in the stories of Midas and Aktaion, what do you think she is going to do next?
 (Think how Midas and Aktaion were transformed, with punishments to match their ‘crimes’.)

-- What opinion do we form of Athena and Arachne in this story?
+- You might ask what opinion we form of Athena and Arachne in this story.
 Are they both in the right?
 Are they both in the wrong?
 Is it more complicated than that?

 - What is the difference between having a gift and having a skill?
 Does success in sport or music or art depend on having a gift or having a skill — or both?